AldrinAJ/Contracts_Testing_Scripts/README.md

 # This repository for testing various vulnerability finding tools.
-- Supporting tool list: Oyente, Manticore, and Mythril.
+- Supporting tool list: Oyente, Manticore, Mythril, Securify and Slither.
 - There are some scripts to run various tools.
 - There are smart contracts code that involves known attacks.

 # Todo
-- Add more tools: Securify, Slither, ECFChecker, Sereum
 - Add vulnerable contracts
 - Upgrade run scripts

+# Result of todo
+- Not supported tools: ECFChecker, Sereum
+  - ECFChecker is an ova form.
+  - Sereum is not available now.